-Jaffe has appeared frequently as a guest lecturer, artist, and conductor, including at Harvard University, The Rivers School (Weston, MA), Columbia County Jazz Festival (NY), Winooski Valley Music Festival (VT), Bratislava Conservatory (Slovak Republic), University of Auckland (New Zealand), Brown University, the University of Kentucky, Wesleyan University, the University of Maine, the National Conservatory in Valletta, (Malta), Soochow University (Taiwan), Taiwan Normal University, Sun Yat Sen University (Taiwan), Taipei National University of the Arts, The Beijing Midi School, the DoDD School System (Germany), and as a perennial presenter at the International Association of Jazz Educators’ annual convention.
-He has published articles in theIAJE “Research Papers” Journal on such topics as the music of Duke Ellington, Hermeto Pascoal, and Jazz Composition.
+Andy has appeared frequently as a guest lecturer, artist, and conductor, including at Harvard University, Brown University, Rutgers University, The University of Kentucky, Wesleyan University, Vermont All-State Festival, Bratislava Conservatory (Slovak Republic), University of Auckland (New Zealand), The National Conservatory in Valletta (Malta), Soochow University (Taiwan), Taiwan Normal University, Sun Yat Sen University (Taiwan), Taipei National University of the Arts, The Beijing Midi School, and the DoDD School System (Germany), and as a frequent presenter at the International Association of Jazz Educators’ annual convention, having published articles in the IAJE Research Papers Journal on such topics as the music of Duke Ellington, Hermeto Pascoal, and jazz composition.

-(violin) in a concert of his original music at the IAJE convention in New York, for which he was given an award for “Outstanding Service to Jazz Education.”
-In 2003 he premiered a three-movement double quartet entitled Bridge (for Jazz Quartet and String Quartet) for saxophonist Branford Marsalis and his quartet, joined by The Ciompi Quartet and Tabla player Samir Chatterjee.
+(violin) in a concert of his original music at the IAJE convention in New York, for which he was given an award for Outstanding Service to Jazz Education.
+In 2003 he premiered a three-movement double quartet entitled “Bridge” (for jazz quartet and string quartet) written for saxophonist Branford Marsalis and his quartet, joined by The Ciompi Quartet and tabla player Samir Chatterjee.

-His 1996 text, Jazz Harmony (Advance Music, www.advancemusic.com), is now in its third edition and is widely recognized as one of the most influential in its field.
-He recently completed work on a new text on jazz composition, to be published by Advance, entitled Something Borrowed, Something Blue, which was the subject of his January 2005 presentation at the IAJE annual conference.
-Jaffe is a member of the editorial board of the University of Michigan Press’ Jazz Perspectives Series, headed by Lewis Porter.
-He is included in Porter’s Encyclopedia of Jazz Musicians at the Institute of Jazz Studies website.
-He has twice won Fellowships in Composition from the Artists Foundation.
+His 1996 text, Jazz Harmony (Advance Music), is now in its third edition and is widely recognized as one of the most influential in its field.
+His most recent book, entitled Something Borrowed, Something Blue, was also published by Advance in 2011 and was the subject of his presentation at the IAJE annual conference, held in Long Beach, California.
+He has been a member of the editorial board of the University of Michigan Press’s “Jazz Perspectives” Series, founded by Lewis Porter.
+He is included in Porter’s online Encyclopedia of Jazz Musicians at the Institute of Jazz Studies website and has twice won Fellowships in Composition from the Artists Foundation.